tangentsoft/mysqlpp/HACKERS.md

 program.
 Add a new one only if you're introducing brand new functionality or when a given feature currently has no test at all.

-Beware that the primary role the examples is to illustrate points in the user manual.
+Beware that the primary role of the examples is to illustrate points in the user manual.
 If an existing example does something similar to what a proper test would need to do and the test doesn't change the nature of the example, don't worry about changing the example code.
-If your test would change the nature of the example, you either need to do the test another way, or also submit a change to `doc/userman/*.dbx` that incorporates the difference.
+If your test would change the nature of the example, you either need to do the test another way or also submit a change to `doc/userman/*.dbx` that incorporates the difference.

 ## Adding Support for a Different Compiler

 As described above, MySQL++ uses the Bakefile system for creating project files and makefiles.
-This allows us to make changes to a single set of files, and have the proper changes be made to all generated project files and makefiles.
-In the past, we used more ad-hoc systems, and we'd frequently forget to update individual project files and makefiles, so at any given time, at least one target was likely to be broken.
+This allows a single change to propagate across all build systems we support.
+In the past, we used more ad-hoc systems, and we'd frequently forget to update the build system for a particular platform, so that at any given time, at least one target was likely to be broken.
+We will therefore resist any change that requires that we go back to distributing manually-maintained build system files not generated from a single source.

 If MySQL++ doesn't currently ship with project files or makefiles tuned for your compiler of choice, you need to work through the Bakefile